fmi/iot-course/02-hardware-platforms-esp8266/Exercises.md

 ## First Steps
 Here https://github.com/fmi/iot-course/tree/master/02-hardware-platforms-esp8266/src are the basic examples for working with the ESP32 and ESP8266.
 Have in mind that not all boards havea built in LED, so on some of them the Blink sketch will not work.
 On the ones with LED, it is usually bound to GPIO 2, but sometimes to 1 or 13.
+If you are working with ESP32-WROOM-32D you wont be able to connect to your LED, because the board has only one which is used to indicate the power supply.
 The most important examples for the initial steps are:
 01_HelloWorld, 02_Blink, 03_Button, 04_SerialTest